nzubeifechukwu/course-registration-system/README.md

 ### Admin Workflow

-- Create courses (e.g., "Physics 101", etc.).
+- Create and delete courses (e.g., "Physics 101", etc.).
 - Assign courses to specific student academic levels (e.g., 100 level, 200 level, etc.).
 - View all students and the courses they registered for.
-- Delete courses.

 ### Student Workflow